tc39/proposal-built-in-modules/README.md

 <!-- Extensibility -->
 Although JavaScript engines already have the notion of built-ins the standard library will use modules and the `import` syntax to access it.
-This mechanism should already be familiar to developers and will allow them to opt-in to parts they need.
+This mechanism should already be familiar to developers and will allow them to opt-in to functionality they need.
 Using modules also allows more flexibility when designing the library contents and helps avoiding conflicts with global APIs.

+Modules for the standard library should be able to be written in plain JavaScript for the most part but for hot pieces of code the engine could provide a native implementation.

 ## Import Semantics